 THE FORTNIGHTLY LITERARY CLUB — AN INDIANAPOLIS INSTITUTION SINCE 1885!

-The Fortnightly Literary Club of Indianapolis is a women’s club officially founded in 1885.
+The Fortnightly Literary Club is an Indianapolis-based club for women officially founded in 1885.
 Traditionally, its membership has included teachers, librarians, social workers, and businesswomen.
 According to the club’s constitution, the organization’s purpose is the writing and presentation of literary papers and encouraging improvement of literary skills of local students.

 The club meets regularly throughout the school year.
 The women present papers on a variety of topics.
 The club has hosted authors and supported other groups with charitable contributions.